ngelsi/tsuki-tag-native/README.md

 - Browse the online lists the same way as you would browse the online providers.
 - The image metadata and thumbnail will be saved into a local database upon adding to an online list.
 When the image is being opened, it will always be downloaded from the original online provider.
 - Automatically add or remove tags from an image metadata when adding it to an online list, with templating support to use image attributes as tags.
 - Create optional or mandatory tag combinations to an online list.
-An image then can be automatically be added to and processed by multiple online lists using a single operation, if it passes the configured tag requirements of a given online list.
+An image then can be automatically added to and processed by multiple online lists using a single operation, if it passes the configured tag requirements of a given online list.

 <br>